Ernesto-fernandez/interviewTestJS/master-automation-e2e_Template/README.md

 ### Your TEST
-You will use the page object in your spec to document items on the page and to use the listed method
+Use the page object in your spec for all test related elements You will use the page object to document all Elements you will verify You will use the listed method in the page object to navigate to page

+Test Steps:
-Navigate to page
+Navigate to page from page object
-Verify some Info on page
+Verify some Info on page you are on
-Click Button to continue
-verify next page has some unique content
+Click Button to continue to next page verify next page has some unique content

 For extra credit - Get the Gulp task to run the URL without the need for a DOMAIN.

+Below is info on NPM and Gulp and Protractor

 ### Install Dependencies